Xanax Addiction: Is Xanax abused?

 In 2019, nearly 10,000 people died from a Xanax overdose, a number that decreased since 2017.
 This is partly to do with doctors holding higher restrictions on who is prescribed the drug in the first place.

 However, this number could potentially rise because of the recent influx of fake recreational Xanax.
-Much of the world had a stressful 2020, and it is fair to say that more people may have abused Xanax because of it.
-As a result, the overdose and fatality rate has likely gone up, but there is no new information to confirm this just yet.
+Much of the world had a stressful 2020, and more people may likely have abused Xanax because of it.
+As a result, the overdose and fatality rate has probably gone up, but there is no new information to confirm this just yet.

-Depending on the severity of the addiction, detox may take place in either an inpatient or outpatient facility.
-Inpatient facilities are recommended for those suffering from severe addiction because these facilities have 24-hour medical supervision, and people with higher tolerances will potentially have more severe withdrawal symptoms.
+Depending on the severity of the Xanax addiction, detox may take place in either an inpatient or outpatient facility, utilizing a range of detox and treatment programs.
+Residential addiction treatment is recommended for those suffering from severe addiction because these facilities have 24-hour medical supervision, and people with higher tolerances will potentially have more severe withdrawal symptoms.

 The detox and treatment process is a slow tapering-off process to help minimize withdrawal symptoms as much as possible.
 More often than not, patients are switched from Xanax to an equal dose of Diazepam.
-They begin experiencing withdrawal symptoms during this time, which are monitored by a doctor.
-The Diazepam dosage gets decreased slowly until the person no longer has the drug in their system.
+They begin experiencing withdrawal symptoms during this time, which a doctor monitors.
+The Diazepam dosage is decreased slowly until the person no longer has the drug in their system.

 Check your insurance